-This review will be positive because I actually like the game, its a setting that has always held interest for me, and one that is normally seen only through action/shooter genre and not strategy.
+This review will be positive because I actually like the game, its a setting that has always held interest for me, and one that is typically seen only through action/shooter genre and not a strategy.

-While I would have much preferred a RTS game set in this era, i will not spit in the face of a turn based game if it is good, and this game is good, the production values are reminiscent of civilisation series, with attention to detail shown in map, unit and sound design.
+While I would have much preferred an RTS game set in this era, I will not spit in the face of a turn-based game if it is good, and this game is good, the production values are reminiscent of civilisation series, with attention to detail shown in map, unit and sound design.

-The semi open ended manner in which you tackle missions is also very enjoyable, with missions having multiple optional objectives which will affect your chances of survival for better or worse.
+The semi open-ended manner in which you tackle missions is also delightful, with missions having multiple optional objectives which will affect your chances of survival for better or worse.

-Choices like these make this game a sure fire winner in my books, It will be a game that i tackle in the winter for certain, nothing like a hot cup of tea, some Fox’s Jam and Cream biscuits and a good turn based strategy game, and yes when all is said and done this is a solid game.
+Choices like these make this game a sure-fire winner in my books, It will be a game that I tackle in the winter for sure, nothing like a hot cup of tea, some Fox’s Jam and Cream biscuits and an excellent turn-based strategy game, and yes when all is said and done this is a solid game.

-A soup is only as good as its chef.
+A bowl of soup is only as good as its chef.

 I see the developer has another title already on steam (Panzer Strategy),

-If i could improve anything it would be to give voices to the main mission npcs, and to the tutorial, other than that its a solid title which retails at a fair price (£11.39) for what it offers.
+If I could improve anything, it would be to give voices to the primary mission NPCs, and to the tutorial, other than that its a solid title which retails at a fair price (£11.39) for what it offers.